st3v3nmw/obsidian-spaced-repetition/README.md

     - On most occasions, the most fundamental concepts/notes have higher importance
 - If the user reviews a concept/note as:
   - easy, the ease increases by `20` and the interval changes to `old_interval * new_ease / 100`
+  - good, the ease remains unchanged and the interval changes to `old_interval * old_ease / 100`
   - hard, the ease decreases by `20` and the interval changes to `old_interval * 0.5`
     - The `0.5` can be modified in settings
     - `minimum ease = 130`